webgrafia/cheshire-cat-chatbot/README.txt

 = What is the Playground page? =
 The Playground page is a full-page chat interface for administrators to test the chatbot.
 It's accessible from the Cheshire Cat menu in the WordPress admin area.

+= What is the Context Awareness feature? =
+The Context Awareness feature allows the chatbot to receive information about the current page (such as title, content, categories, etc.) with each message.
+This helps the chatbot provide more relevant responses based on the page the user is viewing.
+You can enable this feature in the Configuration section.

 == Screenshots ==

 1. The Cheshire Cat Chatbot configuration page.
 2. The chat interface in action.

 == Changelog ==

+= 0.5 =
+*   Added Context Awareness feature to send page information to the chatbot
+*   Improved page content detection for better context awareness
+*   Enhanced handling of different WordPress page types
+*   Added support for WooCommerce product information in context
+*   Fixed issues with title and content retrieval in AJAX requests

 = 0.4.1 =
 *   Added avatar functionality with customizable images